Dr. Mandy Koolen’s Biography

-While attending McMaster University, I worked as a Teaching Assistant and since graduating, I have taught at two universities (Laurentian University in Sudbury, Ontario and Southampton Solent University in the UK).
+Since graduating from McMaster University, I have taught at three universities (Simon Fraser University in British Columbia, Laurentian University in Ontario, and Southampton Solent University in the UK).
 I have published three peer-reviewed journal articles, a peer-reviewed book chapter, and four encyclopedia articles.
-Moreover, I wrote a 674 page distance course for Laurentian University in just over a year while also teaching a full course load and thus I have a solid understanding of the benefits of developing strong time management skills.
+Moreover, I wrote a 674 page distance course for Laurentian University in just over a year while also teaching a full course load and thus I have a solid understanding of strategies for developing strong time management skills.

 My Approach to Academic and Life Coaching:

 I believe that academics should have a life beyond academia.
 Based on my personal experience and the experiences of the graduate students I work with, I believe that cultivating work-life balance while in graduate school can lead to greater productivity, not to mention a more fulfilling and happier life!